Local Computation: Lower and Upper Bounds: Conclusions Future Work

 \textbf{Upper Bounds: }It is interesting to compare the lower and upper bounds for the various problems.
-The MVC algorithm presented in Section~\ref{sec:mvc-upper} achieves an $O(\Delta^{1/k})$ approximation in $k$ communication rounds, and hence, the lower and upper bounds achieved in Theorems~\ref{thm:mvc-lowerbound} and \ref{thm:mvc-approxratio} are \emph{tight}.
-In particular, any distributed algorithm requires at least $\Omega(\log\Delta)$-hop and $\Omega(\log\Delta/\log\log\Delta)$-hop neighborhood information in order to achieve a constant and polylogarithmic approximation ratio to the MVC problem, respectively, which is exactly what our algorithm achieves.
+The MVC algorithm presented in \Cref{sec:mvc-upper} achieves an $O(\Delta^{1/k})$ approximation in $k$ communication rounds, and hence, the lower and upper bounds achieved in \Cref{thm:mvc-lowerbound,thm:mvc-approxratio} are almost \emph{tight}.
+In particular, any distributed algorithm requires at least $\Omega(\log\Delta/\log\log\Delta)$-hop neighborhood information in order to achieve a constant or polylogarithmic approximation ratio to the MVC problem, respectively, which is exactly what our algorithm achieves for polylogarithmic approximation ratios.
+It has recently been shown that even a $(2+\eps)$-approximation for the MVC problem can be computed in time $O(\log\Delta/\log\log\Delta)$ and thus our lower bound is also tight for constant approximation ratios \cite{baryehuda16}.